 - If you sell crypto used in staking which earnt interest AND you do so within 10 years from purchase.

 Unlike Australia, Canada, UK and the USA, Germany doesn’t have any particular separate Capital Gains taxation policy.
-When private individuals buy or sell crypto the type of tax they'll need to pay - when applicable - is income tax, as outlined throughout the German Income Tax Act (Section 22 and 23, #2).
+When private individuals buy or sell crypto the type of tax they'll need to pay - when applicable - is Income Tax, as outlined throughout the German Income Tax Act.

-If you’ve bought or sold cryptocurrency in the last financial year, you will need to declare your crypto totals on your income tax return.
-You will need to declare this as 'other income' on a seperate form to your main income declaration form.
+If you’ve bought or sold cryptocurrency in the last financial year, you will need to declare your crypto totals on your Income Tax Return.
+You will need to declare this as 'other income' on a separate form to your main income declaration form.

-How will the BZSt know about crypto accounts?
+How does the BZSt know about my crypto?